SyncfusionExamples/EJ2-Angular-Scheduler-Header-rows-with-resources/README.md

 * Date header template used to customize the date header rows.

 ## How to run this application?
-To run this application, you need to first clone the `ej2-angular-scheduler-header-rows-with-resources` repository and then navigate to its appropriate path where it has been located in your system.
+To run this application, clone the `ej2-angular-scheduler-header-rows-with-resources` repository and then navigate to its appropriate path where it has been located in your system.

 ## Installing
-Once done with downloading, next you need to install the necessary packages required to run this application locally.
-The `npm install` command will install all the needed angular packages into your current project and to do so, run the below command.
+Once done with downloading, install the necessary packages required to run this application locally.
+The `npm install` command will install all the necessary angular packages into your current project.
+Run the below command to do so.

 ```
 npm install